Have a cuppa ...

 Her fingers moved lightly, firmly, expertly.
 I closed my eyes in delight, feeling every pull, my scalp warm, tingling.

 “Now, let the coconut milk do its work.”
 She scooped water from the pail and splashed my body and hers.
 She stood up, and under the malong, the shruup shruup of the soap under her arms and between her legs.
-Wet pink panties came out from under the cloth and landed on the dress and bra in the basin.
+Wet pink panties came out from under the cloth and landed in the basin.
 She rinsed the soap and gave it to me.
-My nylon panties were wet and I soaped all over and around the panties, took them off and put them in the basin together with our other clothes.
+My nylon panties were wet and I soaped all over and around the panties, took them off and put them in the basin.

-“Manding!
 Sige ka!”
-I grabbed the tabo and hurled water at her, slipping and sliding on the cement floor.
+I grabbed the tabo and hurled water at her, slipping and sliding on the floor.

-She reached for a small pumice stone and vigorously scrubbed her legs and arms with it, taking longer at the elbows and knees.
+She reached for a small pumice stone and vigorously scrubbed her legs and arms, taking longer at the elbows and knees.
 I wrinkled my nose at her.
 She gave me a knowing smile as I skipped the stone and started rinsing.
-I tossed the tabo to her and as she rinsed I watched the water molding the malong to the high curve of her breasts, the small waist, the hips flaring out.
+I tossed the tabo to her and as she rinsed I watched the malong cling to the high curve of her breasts, the small waist, the wide hips.
 Now I knew what the boys at school meant by Coca-Cola body.

-The salesgirls chattered happily.
-I slipped out of my chair and joined them.
-I squeezed in between two girls and a hand was always ready to scoop some fish and rice into my mouth.
+I ate quickly and slipped out of my chair and joined them.
+I squeezed in between two girls.
 I enjoyed watching their faces; mouths smiling, eyebrows arching, eyes crinkling with laughter.

 Clanging their aluminum plates, they got up, gathered the dishes and did the washing up.
-I went up to my room, washed and put on my pajamas and said good night to Papa, who was usually in bed reading the newspaper.
-Then I went downstairs to say good night to Mama, who was usually working on accounts.
+I went up to my room, washed and put on my pajamas and said good night to Papa, who was in bed reading the newspaper.
+Then I went downstairs to say good night to Mama, who was working on the books.

 Now I was free.
 No one to bother me.
 I stole out through the door and crept to my usual hiding place.